Cats & Kittens

 Anexa Vet clinics stock a range of quality collars, cat toys and accessories.
 If you need advice, our staff can help pick out what will work for your cat.

 While most cats groom themselves, some of our long haired or older cats may need a helping hand.
 In this case, it is important to groom your pet regularly in order to keep it looking healthy and prevent tangled hair.
 Tangled clumps allow a build up of dirt and provide a hiding place for fleas and lice as well as causing damage to the underlying skin.
 Anexa clinics stock a variety of brushes to help keep your cat looking and feeling great.
-We also offer a professional grooming service at Morrinsville, Thames, Huntly and Te Kauwhata.

 We all know cats look to find a nice safe, warm spot to curl up and have a snooze, so why not provide them with the puurrrfect place.
 Anexa Vets stock a variety of cat beds and if there is a particular pet bed you have in mind but we don’t have in clinic, we are happy to order it in for you.